iid-ulaval/LISA/README.md

 # Using LISA

+Use the environment.yml file to install the required libraries for point cloud processing and open3d jupyter visualization gen_noisy_point_cloud.ipynb inside python_old has jupyter visulaization code of the point clouds lisa_simulation.py inside python_old has code to simulate on the entire kitti velodyne data and generate simulated data in the path specified.

 For original paper code look [here](/python_old/) which has implementations for fog and snow as well.
 It is tested better than the current project but slower which is why we switched from a pure python implementation to C++ with python bindings.

 For developers: Documentation for the c++ code can be generated using Doxygen.